jenkinsci/embeddable-build-status-plugin/README.md

 ### *Concatenation*

-All those selectors can be concatendated as comma separated list:
+All those selectors can be concatenated as comma separated list:

 `build=last,-10,firstSuccessful:${params.BRANCH=master}`